 If you’ve had hot toddies in the past, you know they normally contain alcohol such as whiskey.
 But, today I am going to show you how to make a version the whole family can enjoy.
 To turn this recipe into a cranberry cocktail, you can use spiked apple cider in place of regular or add a few ounces of bourbon.
-Once you are finished and are looking for ways to use up the leftover cranberries, try my jello salad or sugared cranberries.
+Once you are finished and are looking for ways to use up the leftover cranberries, try my cranberry jello salad or make sugared cranberries.

 Why You’ll Love Hot Cranberry Punch